-With the coronavirus forcing almost everyone to work from home, it is fair to say that this pandemic is affecting job seekers too.
-Searching for job openings on the Internet is nothing new for most people, but interviewing with the hiring person via a Web-based video app is likely to be a new experience for a great many people.
-Now, in times like these, it’s essential that every job seeker acquire some video savvy in order to better ace the interview and get the offer.
+Searching for job openings on the internet is nothing new for most people, but interviewing with the hiring person via a web-based video app is likely to be a new experience for many people.
+It’s essential that every job seeker acquire some video savvy in order to better ace the interview and get the offer.

 So, with that in mind, here are a few pointers for video interviewees:

 1) Prepare your technology: There are few things more embarrassing then logging on for a video interview and finding out that for some mysterious reason you can’t see or hear the person interviewing you, or vice versa.
 Avoid this crisis by making sure that your computer’s built-in microphone and video camera are enabled before the interview begins.
 If you’ll be on an app like Zoom, practice with that app beforehand so that you’re reasonably comfortable and familiar with it.
 There are plenty of free tutorials on YouTube that will bring you up to speed too.

 2) Dress the part: Approach a video interview just like you would an in-person interview in terms of dress.
 Remember it’s always better to dress up a bit more than necessary than dress down.
 Maybe you don’t need to wear a designer suit or outfit, but look neat and professional, like you’re ready to come to work at the company.

 For video, follow these general rules: no black clothing, no bright white clothing, no complex patterns like checks, and no flashy jewelry.
 Pastel shades like greys, light blues, tans, and similar colors look good on camera and work well in terms of appearing professional and non-distracting.
 (And one advantage of video interviewing is that since you’ll only be seen from the waist up, you can dress down from the waist down with no one the wiser!)